 NDDOT requires all test-takers to supply a vehicle that's safe to operate in order to take the road exam.
 If you're looking for a safe, used vehicle, it's a good idea to purchase a vehicle history report.
 Vehicle history reports can identify odometer or title irregularities, and in some cases, show you the record of car accidents filed on that vehicle.

 All drivers are required to be covered by an auto liability insurance policy in North Dakota.
 See our insurance center to learn more about car insurance and to request a rate quote.

 If you have a valid, out-of-state license but have just become a resident, you'll just need to switch that license for a North Dakota license―no need to take a road test.

 All others will need to pass the driving test in order to be issued a North Dakota license.
 You'll need to make an appointment to schedule your test.
-When the day comes, remember to bring your driver education completion certificate and your parent or guardian if you are younger than 16 years old.
+When the day comes, remember to bring your driver education completion certificate.

 The road test fee is $5.